photoprism/photoprism-docs/docs/getting-started/config-files/index.md

 A custom *config* path can be specified with the variable `PHOTOPRISM_CONFIG_PATH` or the flag `--config-path`.
 If you use a third-party integration or package, you should find the exact location in the corresponding documentation.
 By default, it is a subdirectory of the [*storage* folder](../docker-compose.md#photoprismstorage).

 !!! tldr ""
     All changes require a restart to take effect.
 Also note that config values changed in the [Advanced Settings](../../user-guide/settings/advanced.md) UI will be stored in the same file.
-We therefore recommend that you edit the file only while the server is not running.
+We therefore recommend that you edit the file only while PhotoPrism is not running.

 ### Format